KxSystems/docs/docs/ml/toolkit/timeseries/models.md

 -  `p`     number of lag values to include
 -  `tr`   is a trend to be accounted for?

-returns a dictionary containing the model parameters and data required for the forecasting future values.
+returns a dictionary containing the model parameters and data required for the forecasting of future values.
 This dictionary contains the following information

 key        |  Explanation
 -----------|---------------------------